fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Use Attendant Routing, disable Presence Based Routing, don't allow agents to opt-out, and set the agent alert time to 20 seconds:
+To use Attendant Routing, disable Presence Based Routing, don't allow agents to opt-out, and set the agent alert time to 20 seconds, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -RoutingMethod Attendant -PresenceBasedRouting $false -AllowOptOut $false -AgentAlertTime 20